minidomo/it-takes-one/README.md

 # Restart the Game

-- Binary: Delete the save files located at %appdata%/../Local/ItTakesOne
+- Binary: Delete the save files located at `%APPDATA%/../Local/ItTakesOne`
-- Unreal: Delete the save files located in the Saved/SaveGame
+- Unreal: Delete the save files located in the project directory's `Saved/SaveGame`